 What EfficientMobilizationCan Mean for Your Patients

-Efficient mobilization is more relevant than ever.1 Learn how Mozobil + granulocyte-colony stimulating factor (G-CSF) may help decrease the number of apheresis days required for patients with multiple myeloma (MM) or non-Hodgkin's lymphoma (NHL) compared to G-CSF alone.2-4
+Efficient mobilization is more relevant than ever.1 Learn how Mozobil + filgrastim may help decrease the number of apheresis days required for patients with multiple myeloma (MM) or non-Hodgkin's lymphoma (NHL) compared to filgrastim alone.2-4

 Indication and Usage